vhazin/algoritmos-2018-2-exercicio-05-arvore-binaria-de-busca-lcbm/README.md

-# JQUEUE - Queue
+# Binary Search Tree
 ![PyPI - Status](https://img.shields.io/pypi/status/Django.svg)

-JQUEUE is a Queue challenge from phase 1 of the Brazilian Computing Olympics 2014.
-This repo is an attempt to solve [SPOJ's version](https://br.spoj.com/problems/JFILA14/) of the problem.
+Binary Search Tree is a binary tree challenge that can by found at [URI](https://www.urionlinejudge.com.br/judge/en/problems/view/1195)

 ## Context
 In computer science, a binary search tree (BST), which may sometimes also be called an ordered or sorted binary tree, is a node-based binary tree data structure which has the following properties: